slidevjs/slidev/guide/exporting.md

 ## PNGs

-Passing the `--format png` option, it will export PNG images for each slide.
+When passing in the `--format png` option, Slidev will export PNG images for each slide instead of a PDF.

 ```bash
 $ slidev export --format png